TanushCode/CCL_Lab5/assn1readme.md

 The Django application runs on:

 0.0.0.0:8000
+---
-#5.
-RDS PostgreSQL Deployment
+# 6. RDS PostgreSQL Deployment
+---
 An Amazon RDS PostgreSQL database was deployed for the Wagtail application.

 The RDS database provides the persistent PostgreSQL backend for the Django/Wagtail application.

-##The following operations were performed:
+## The following operations were performed:

 -Created the RDS PostgreSQL database.
 -Configured the required network/security access.